 The Children’s Home (TCH) is a 501(c)3 non-profit agency serving New Jersey’s children and youth, ages 8 – 21.
 Founded in 1864 to care for the needs of Civil War orphans, TCH has evolved through the years as the child welfare system and the needs of New Jersey’s children have changed.
 Today, TCH serves New Jersey’s youth with a wide variety of needs.
-Referred from the entire state of New Jersey by the Division of Youth & Family Services (DYFS) and Division of Child Behavioral Health Services, TCH serves over 100 children,youth and young adults at any one time and over 300 annually.
+Referred from the entire state of New Jersey by the divisions of Child Protection and Permanency (CP&P) and Children's System of Care (CSOC), TCH serves over 100 children,youth and young adults at any one time and over 450 annually.

 Our residential treatment programs serve troubled, at-risk, emotionally disturbed and traumatized youth who experience a range of emotional and behavioral problems as well as mental health issues.
 They are served mainly by our expansive Mount Holly campus complete with clinical and nursing staff, a special education school, gymnasium, computer lab, outdoor basketball court, softball field, library, recreation center, cafeteria, and single family and cottage style homes.
 Additional housing is provided